 First, let’s understand how complementary medicines are defined by TGA.

-What are Complementary Medicines?
+What are the Complementary Medicines?

-Salient points to consider are as follows.
+The salient points to consider are as follows.

 - Complementary Medicines are regulated as medicines under the Therapeutic Goods Act (1989)